 The Department also offers an MRes in Anthropology, Art and Perception.
 This MRes provides students with practical and analytical training in postgraduate research into creativity, the anthropology of art, and visual expression.
 It takes perception as a starting point and draws on themes extending across the subject boundaries between art and anthropology.

 Each MRes degree runs for one year full time.

 The postgraduate community

 Masters students are given ample opportunity to present and exchange ideas in a host of formal and informal settings.
 Weekly departmental seminars along with reading and writing groups allow postgraduate students to discuss and analyse theoretical, methodological and ethical issues pertaining to social anthropology.
 Additionally, MRes, MSt and PhD students take part in the Scottish Training in Anthropological Research (STAR) programme, which brings people together from Aberdeen, Edinburgh, Glasgow and St Andrews.

 At St Andrews there is an intellectually vibrant and devoted community at postgraduate level, and the Department attracts students from a wide variety of backgrounds from across the world.
 The Masters programmes offer students, with no necessary prior knowledge of anthropology, an intensive and comprehensive introduction to the subject.
 Some Masters graduates go on to pursue research work in the discipline while others intend to pursue other careers.

-The University encourages prospective students to book a place on a to experience the University’s unique atmosphere.
+The University encourages prospective students to book a place on a visiting day to experience the University’s unique atmosphere.
 As part of this event, prospective students have the chance to visit the Department of Social Anthropology and learn more from the academic staff about what St Andrews has to offer.